A named senior DPO for your UK organisation, notified to the supervisory authority and ready for enterprise buyers, investors, and the ICO.

 UK companies serving EU customers.
 UK companies offering goods or services to EU residents are subject to both UK GDPR and EU GDPR.
 EU Representative under Article 27 of EU GDPR is required for UK companies without an EU establishment.

-Option 2: Fractional or outsourced DPO.
-Cost: 400 to 6,000 GBP per month depending on company size and complexity.
+Option 2: Outsourced DPO.
+Cost: £400 to £6,000 per month depending on company size and complexity.
 Engagement starts within 1 to 2 weeks.

 Option 3: Combined UK plus EU DPO arrangement.
 UK companies with EU operations or EU customers often need DPO coverage for both jurisdictions.
 A single provider covering both is typically more efficient than separate UK and EU arrangements.